dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ```

-This code above simply adds a click event to the button to toggle between subscribing and unsubscribing a user.
+This code simply adds a click event to the button to toggle between subscribing and unsubscribing a user.

 ### Handle Subscription IDs